Raosandeep007/rn-carousel/README.md

 ## Any trade-offs or challenges faced

 - The CTAs on the page should change theme on each card.
-However, a fixed theme is used for every card (not able find way to determine the theme based on item contrast).
+However, a card theme is used for every card (To do this we can use image/video processing backend server to get theme).

 - Animate text only first time (Animating whenever it's in view).